smontanari/smocker/README.md

 > ### tl;dr
 > *Testing the behaviour of ajax based web apps is hard*.
 Using a backend server to serve test data to our javascript logic makes the tests more complex to setup, run and maintain, and overall more fragile and unreliable.
 > At times we might want to *spike or prototype a new frontend feature* but the corresponding backend implementation is not yet available or ready to be used.
-> As developers, we are mostly interested in exercising the behaviour of our javascript logic in the browser, and all we really need is a set of canned backend responses containing the the data that our application is supposed to work with, without having to necessarily run a web server all the time.
+> As developers, we are mostly interested in exercising the behaviour of our javascript logic in the browser, and sometimes all we need is a set of canned backend responses containing the data that our application is supposed to work with, without having to necessarily run a web server all the time.

-> sMocker is not yet another javascript mocking library.
-There are some excellent ones out there already, like [SinonJS fake XHR](http://sinonjs.org/docs/#server), or [CanJS fixture](http://canjs.com/docs/can.fixture.html), for example. sMocker is a wrapper around some of those libraries and exposes a common, abstract layer of very intuitive APIs, as well as a set of features that are not always available. sMocker makes it easier and simpler to emulate a web server directly in our browser.

 ## sMocker in action
 See how sMocker can be used with some popular javascript mvc frameworks and together with [*FuncUnit*](http://funcunit.com/) to run functional tests in the browser directly from the file system, by visiting my own fork of the [TodoMVC repository](https://github.com/smontanari/todomvc/tree/master/smocker-examples).